WVURAIL/dspira/labs/05/README.md

 ## 5.6.
 The Window Field in the gnuradio FFT block

 The spectrometer we constructed effectively works as a array of band-pass FIR filters.
 If you recall FIR filters their design involves something called window-functions designed to optimise the filter response.
 The Discrete Fourier transform as it were uses the rectangular window function across each frequency channel.
-The response is non-ideal leading to spectral leakage i.e. the signal showing up in neighnouring frequency channels.
+The response is non-ideal leading to spectral leakage i.e. the signal showing up in neighboring frequency channels.
 Below is a Demonstration of DFT leakage - a tone at 5.1MHz, sampled at 128MHz, and Fourier-transformed with 64 points, appears to varying levels in all the output frequency bins.

 ![specleak](img/specleak.png)